 How is the deputy appointed?

-If a person needs certain decisions made on their behalf but has not made an LPA or is unable to make one, then you or someone else for and on their behalf will need to apply to the COP.
+If a person needs certain decisions made on their behalf but has not made a Lasting Power of Attorney or is unable to make one, then you or someone else for and on their behalf will need to apply to the COP.
 A deputy order is the order given to the court-appointed deputy which sets out their powers as a deputy.
 If appointed as a deputy for property & financial affairs, the powers may include receiving income, such as benefit payments, retirement pension, occupational pension or interest in dividends earned on investments for and on behalf of the person lacking capacity.
 The order may also authorise the deputy to receive capital and to spend capital appropriately on behalf of the person lacking capacity.
 If appointed as a deputy for health & welfare issues, the order may authorise the deputy to make decisions about the care or medical treatment that the person lacking capacity receives.